-- Public Event Location(s) (Up to 750 characters) - Total number of expected participants/audience members
+- Public Event Location(s) (Up to 750 characters) - Total number of expected participants and/or audience members - Will the event/activity be free or fee-based?
+How was this decision made?

-Application Narrative
+Application Narratives

 The narrative is an important part of your application.
 It is your opportunity to communicate to the panel the specific details of your proposed project.
 Keep in mind that panelists are from outside the region and likely not familiar with your organization and/or community.
 It is important that you communicate all relevant information necessary for a person unfamiliar with your organization to fully understand your project.
-Before starting your responses to the narrative section, review the Funding Criteria on page 9.
+Before starting your responses to the narrative section, review the Funding Criteria on page 10.